8 Apartment Living Tips to Prevent a Fire

-With the recent fire that displaced 22 people from the Manzanita Gardens apartment complex we think it's important to discuss fire safety in apartments in Chico, Redding and surrounding areas in Northern California.
+While wildfires are a big concern during the summer in Northern California, they aren't the only type of fires that can happen.
+Here at Hignell Rentals, we think it's important to discuss fire safety in apartments in Chico and Redding in Northern California.
 Use these apartment living tips to make sure you're actively trying to prevent a fire in your apartment.

 1. No smoking!

 If you do smoke, please make sure that you don’t smoke in bed or on any flammable piece of furniture that you might fall asleep on.
 To be safe, smoke outside.
 Lock all lighters, matches and cigarettes in a cabinet out of children’s reach.